North Liberty, Iowa: Education

 A 2017 poll by LendEDU gave North Liberty an Education Grade of 84.51, placing it 9th among its Top 500 Most Educated Cities.
 North Liberty is the only non-coastal city listed in the top 10.
 According to the study, the number of advanced-degree holding residents has a strong correlation with several social goods, including "a good number of high paying jobs in the area, an excellent schooling system to educate the next generation, nearby higher education institutions, and more."

+Transportation

+The city adjacent to interstate highway 380 connecting Iowa City to Waterloo, Iowa.

+A commuter bus route connects North Liberty and Iowa City on weekdays.
+The Campus Connect bus runs on weekdays, connecting Cedar Rapids to North Liberty four times a day.
+The East Central Iowa Council of Governments (ECICOG) operates a fully-accessible bus service.

+Paved bicycle trails extend to Coralville, Iowa in the south and Coralville Reservoir to the north.

 Infrastructure

-The sewage from the city is treated at a modern and sophisticated treatment plant using Membrane Bio-Reactor(MBR) technology followed by UV sterilization.
-It is designed to be able to discharge more than 2 million gallons of high-quality effluent to Muddy Creek each day.
+The sewage from the city is treated at a sewage treatment plant using Membrane Bio-Reactor (MBR) technology followed by UV sterilization.
+It is designed to be able to discharge more than 2 million gallons of effluent to Muddy Creek each day.

 VLBA node

 The radio telescope located northeast of North Liberty (designation "NL") on Mehaffey Bridge Road is one of ten dishes comprising the Very Long Baseline Array (VLBA).